Brokerage Fee Options

 With all our inquiries.
 We need to identify if buyer already has an Agent.
 If they do; Great.
 The Buyer Agent should be present at showings.
 If Buyer indicates that they do not have a Buyer Agent we inform them of the advantage of an in-house sale and the reduction in fees involved in any upcoming transaction bettering their offer and reducing the cost of the overall transaction.

 Realtor Incentives.
-Again, our recommendation is a Brokerage Fee of 3 to 3.5%, Saving the Seller 2.5 to 3% in traditional Brokerage Fees and still maintaining an enticing incentive to Buyer Agents.
-But the choice is yours.
+Again, our recommendation is a Buyer Agent Commission of 2.5 to 3%, But the choice is yours.

 TRADITIONAL SERVICES - Leave the Selling to us.
 Questions for Broker: Principal Broker, Lynn Fillmore